HTMX and Alpine

 def render_item_response(self, request, item):

-template = ("styleguide/htmx_todo/item_done_oob_swap.html" if item["is_done"]
+template = (

-else "styleguide/htmx_todo/item.html")
+else 'styleguide/htmx_todo/item.html'

-context = {
+context = {'item': item}

 return self.render_htmx_partial_response(request, template, context)

-# we can now reference `hq-hx-action="create_new_item"`
+# We can now reference `hq-hx-action="create_new_item"`

 @hq_hx_action('post')